Resilience in the Face of Hatred

 Like Bebe, most of the survivors our team serves were children and youth during the period of the Holocaust and can relate to the antisemitism their grandchildren are experiencing on college campuses.

-“They saw things like this back in Europe, and what is coming up a lot now is, ‘this is how it started for us’” says Anat.
+“They saw things like this back in Europe, and what is coming up a lot now is, ‘this is how it started for us’” said Anat.
 “They are very concerned about what may come next.”

 Finding Safety

-“Our survivors immigrated to the United States, and it’s always been a safe place for them, but they knew that if things got bad here, Israel would always a place of refuge and safety for them,” explains Anat.
+“Our survivors immigrated to the United States, and it’s always been a safe place for them, but they knew that if things got bad here, Israel would always a place of refuge and safety for them,” explained Anat.
 “If things get bad for them in the States now, they feel that safe place is being attacked and is no longer safe,” she said.
 “There’s a lot of fear of, ‘where will I go?’”

-While there were initially feelings of helplessness among the survivors after October 7th, “it’s very important to talk about the strength, hope and resilience that they possess,” says Anat.
+While there were initially feelings of helplessness among the survivors after October 7th, “it’s very important to talk about the strength, hope and resilience that they possess,” said Anat.
 “They are so strong, and many now say, ‘we have a long life of experience and knowledge — what can we do?
 How can we help?’”

 This is Exactly the Time to Dance